 On this page you’ll learn how to accelerate your pytest tests with YourBase.
 The quickest way to get started is to use a sample project; in this guide, we’ll use the open source project for the Unleash Python client.

 YourBase Test Acceleration’s pytest hooks ensure that, by default:

 - It runs automatically on every invocation of pytest.

 - It runs without any additional configuration.

 - It runs irrespective of how you invoke the tests to run—be it via Makefile, Docker, or anything else—without any other setup.

-- Tests are running successfully with pytest before installing YourBase Test Acceleration.
+- Make sure tests are running successfully with pytest before installing YourBase.

 Open a new shell prompt, and checkout this sample project from git